SkygearIO/skygear-doc/content/ios/push.md

 using the above convenient methods, the device ID is returned from `registeredDeviceID` property on the container.

-After you have registered device, you can create a subscription.

 ## Send push notification from cloud code

 Please refer to [Calling Skygear API](/plugin/guide/skygear-api) section for the example on how to send the push notification.